Angel Dust (Faith No More album): Guns N' Roses tour in Europe and North America

+Second European and North American tour

-They continued on this tour through the North America leg with Guns N' Roses and Metallica, before being fired from the tour and splitting off on their own European tour.
-It included shows in Finland, Sweden, Denmark, Norway, seven performances from November 4–11 in Germany, the Czech Republic, Austria, 3 more performances in Germany, Belgium, Germany again, the Netherlands.
+After getting kicked off the tour with Guns N' Roses and Metallica, Faith No More did a month long U.S. tour with Helmet.
+Faith No More chose Helmet as a support act since they were fans of the band.
+Regarding these American shows, Patton told the Hartford Courant in October 1992. "we’re kind of learning how to relate to the audience, because for the whole Guns N' Roses tour we didn’t".
+Faith No More then split off on their own European tour in late October 1992.
+It included shows in Finland, Sweden, Denmark, Norway, seven performances from November 4–11 in Germany, the Czech Republic, Austria, 3 more performances in Germany, Belgium, Germany again and the Netherlands.
 For the European shows, they were supported by the female fronted band L7.
 They then toured the British Isles, and continued to be supported by L7.
 They toured Wales, England, where they played at the Cambridge Corn Exchange on November 23, then performed for three nights straight at the Brixton Academy from November 25–27 and on the following night at the NEC Arena in Birmingham, before going through Ireland and Scotland, where they played the first 4 nights of December in the Barrowland Ballroom.
 The band then went back through England, Belgium, had 3 performances from the December 8–10 in France, 3 performances from the December 12–14 in Spain, France again, Italy, Switzerland and Austria again before having a break for Christmas and New Year.
 On January 13, 1993, they performed "Midlife Crisis" on The Tonight Show with Jay Leno, which was taped in Burbank, California.
 They began touring America again in mid January 1993 in Seattle, Washington, and finishing in Utah a month later in mid February.